 Bathrooms, kitchens and basements are places which often promote mould growth due to the damp conditions.
 Mould can also grow on internal walls and ceilings when insulation against cold and water ingression is lacking.

 Simple measures can be taken to prevent mould growth in your home.
 Regularly check for leaking pipes or drains and fix them immediately.
-Ensure places such as underneath sinks and bathroom basins has regular cleaning.
+Ensure you add places such as underneath sinks and bathroom basins to your regular priority cleaning.
 Check kitchen and bathroom cupboards along with “airing cupboards” for signs of damp or mould.
 Keep them clean and it will help prevent mould getting hold.